Climate of Istanbul: Inland from the Bosporus

 The climate near the Bosporus is cooler, wetter and cloudier, and represents a good average of the region of Istanbul.
-It is classified as humid subtropical by both Köppen and Trewartha, although non-urbanized and hilly regions are mostly oceanic, as was most of the region likely was before urbanization.
+It is classified as humid subtropical by both Köppen and Trewartha, although non-urbanized and hilly regions are mostly oceanic, as most of the region likely was before urbanization.
 Bohn further comments on this region by stating that, starting here, the precipitation regime is profoundly impacted by the Black Sea.

 The coldest month generally averages around 5-6 C, with a USDA hardiness zone of 8b and 9a, while the warmest month seems to have experienced significant warming from 20-22 C to 23-24 C. Despite this, summer days are still relatively acceptable at around 27-28 C, with most of the warming happening during nighttime.

 Precipitation generally averages around 800 mm to 1000 mm, with the Anatolian side getting more precipitation.
 The lack of a real summer drought, with at least 30 mm of precipitation every month, further distinguishes this region from the south.
 Snowfall is generally plentiful, due to the relatively continental nature of the region.